Conventional Public Housing

 The Public Housing Program provides rental assistance to low and moderate-income families and individuals.
 The Housing Authority owns and manages all rental units offered under this program, which is located in communities throughout Tulare County.

 The four main areas are: Visalia, Tulare, Porterville and the north county area, which includes Dinuba, Woodlake, Cutler, Traver and London.
-Each area has a separate waiting list, but you may apply for any or all of them at one time because applications are taken by telephone.
+Each area has a separate waiting list, but you may apply for any or all of them at one time.

 When you apply for housing, you must inform us of your current income.
 You must also give us the names and Social Security numbers of family members who will be living with you so we can determine what size home you will require.